 The winery produces about 3,000 cases of wine per year, all from estate-grown fruit.
 The winery has recently expanded its plantings, even though there are already more than 10,000 vines of Barbera, Sangiovese, Cabernet Franc, Cabernet Sauvignon, Merlot, Petite Sirah, Petit Verdot, Chardonnay, Pinot Gris, Sauvignon Blanc and Aleatico grapes.

-Standout whites include an award-winning Sauvignon Blanc, Milagro Chardonnay and the Rosé of Sangiovese, which took the Toast of the Coast award in 2012.
+Standout whites include an award-winning Sauvignon Blanc, Milagro Chardonnay and the Rosé of Sangiovese, which took the Toast of the Coast award in 2012 and 2018.
 Notable reds include an elegant Cabernet Sauvignon and Merlot, as well as a solid and delicious Sangiovese blend.
 If the Aleatico is available when you visit, be sure to get a taste.
 This unusual and somewhat rare varietal produces a sweet, heady elixir that can only be described as a decadent blueberry port.

 Kohill Vineyard and Winery sits up in the Highland Hills near the Mt.
 Woodson Golf Course.
 Its charming and cozy tasting room is small, but the patio offers stunning views of the valley and the property's eight acres.
 Since 2004, Mike Kopp has been producing some nicely structured and impressive wines from six estate-grown varietals.
 Try his beautifully balanced Viognier, his unique Refosco and his mellow, fruit-forward Merlot.
 Kopp also makes rosé from his Refosco grapes, which is a reliable and refreshing hot weather sipper.
 Guests are encouraged to bring a picnic and their dogs so they can spend a leisurely afternoon at the winery.